-The tibia is the second longest bone in the skeleton, prismoid in form, and characterized by an expanded upper end, a contracted lower one-third, and a slightly enlarged lower end.
-Located on the medial side of the leg, it serves as a crucial weight-bearing bone and forms part of both the knee and ankle joints.
+The tibia is the second longest bone in your skeleton, prismoid in form, and characterized by an expanded upper end, a contracted lower one-third, and a slightly enlarged lower end.
+Located on the medial side of your leg, it serves as a crucial weight-bearing bone and forms part of both your knee and ankle joints.

 Proximal Epiphysis